nlylmz/MentalBlackboard/README.md

 -->
 ### Model Evaluation

 To evaluate models on MentalBlackboard, we provide the inference_test.py script, which downloads the MentalBlackboard dataset from Hugging Face and performs evaluation for the specified model.
 The model processes the input data, generates outputs, and saves the results in a JSON file.
+Supported models for multimodal inputs: Qwen/Qwen2.5-VL-7B-Instruct, llava-hf/llava-onevision-qwen2-0.5b-ov-hf, and google/gemma-3-4b-it

 #### Prediction
 Run the script using the following command: